vit/leetcode_js/src/740_deleteAndEarn/README.md

 max_4 = max_3 + weight_4
 ```

-## Continue asking questions
+## Continue with questions

 ### max_3

-__The question:__  What is the maximal possible sum for the sequence of three elements?
+__The question:__  What is the maximum sum for a sequence of three elements?

 ```js
    num:     2     3     4